Today I thought about writing about of the most frequent questions I got from students of Italian.

-The word giornata is often accompanied by a specification or an adjective
+As you see from the above sentences, giornata is often matched with by a specification or an adjective.

 Giornata is also used when referring to a special celebration or commemoration, often with a social or political aim such as

-- Giornata delle lingue moderne nel mondo.
-G
+- Giornata delle lingue moderne nel mondo – The day of languages

 Giornata is also the amount of hours worked in a day, thus it is used to say something about the working day.